Dragonsa15/VerilogProject/README.md

 ## Getting Started

-1. Download iverilog for the program to run on your computer.
-2. Run all the files in terminal as iverilog *.v and see the gtkwave for the results.
+Run all the files in terminal as iverilog *.v and see the gtkwave for the results.
+Here the output will be shown in terms of waves in gtkwave telling which signal is on and at what state.
+In this README.md I have given the instructions for Linux and Windows will put in later.

 ### Prerequisites

-The only prerequisite required is iverilog.
+The only prerequisite required is **iverilog** and **gtkwave**.

 ```
 Give examples